 Writing down your goals—handwritten in a journal, typed on the computer, emailed to yourself as a list, however you want to do it—makes them real.
 By having them written down, it gives you the opportunity not only to go back and check things off that you’ve accomplished or completed, but also to remind yourself of the other steps you promised yourself you’d be taking.

-What are you going to do when obstacles and challenges arise during this challenge?
+Then post a comment answering the question: What are you going to do when obstacles and challenges arise during this challenge?

 - Share on Facebook (Opens in new window)

 - Click to share on Twitter (Opens in new window)